-It is also very associated with the fertility and abundance, since it is a very fertile animal, capable of laying many eggs at once.
-In Egypt there was a frog-headed goddess called Heket, linked to fertility and births, as millions of frogs were born after the floods of the Nile River, which brought fertility to the arid lands.
+It is also very much associated with fertility and abundanceIt is a very fertile animal, capable of laying many eggs at once.
+In Egypt there was a frog-headed goddess called Heket, linked to fertility and births, as millions of frogs were born after the Nile River floods, bringing fertility to the arid lands.

-In Christianity, the frog symbolizes development, resurrection and spiritual evolution.
+In Christianity, the frog symbolizes spiritual development, resurrection and evolution.

-Meaning of Frog Tattoo:
+Meaning of the Frog Tattoo:

-- ward off evil
+- Warding off evil